adrinux/Pippy/README.md

 ## Params

 ## Google Analytics
-The GA code block from H5BP has been placed in a hugo partial.
-It will not be included unless you define a variable 'GoogleAnalytics' containing your Google Analytics site ID. eg inside config.toml
+The GA code block from H5BP is in a hugo partial.
+It will be included when you define a variable 'GoogleAnalytics' containing your Google Analytics site ID. eg inside config.toml
 ``` toml
 [Params]